sleeptoken/zettelkasten/Remote Thought/Why add shellcode to pwn script.md

 - Can be stored and retrieved in any order

 Data has 2 parts
-- .data - hold variable
+- `.data` - hold variable
-- .bss - hold unsigned variables (buffer)
+- `.bss` - hold unsigned variables (buffer)

-Text - main instructions loaded into, this segment to be fetched by cpu
+Text - main instructions loaded into, this segment to be fetched by CPU

 ```
 | Retn | <- high address